Connect with us

 The banking sector plays a significant role in the implementation of government monetary policy.
 One of the key services rendered by banks is offering credit to the members of public.
 The rate at which members of the public are able to access loans and the amounts available for banks to lend, are highly guided by the CBK regulations.
 The banks also participate in purchase of government securities for example treasury bills and bonds which are aimed at raising funds for the government and maintaining low inflation levels.
 CBK also acts as a lender of last resort for commercial banks and hence the rate at which banks access credit influences the rate at which they offer credit to the members of the public.

-See also Examination Of Procurement Practices And Performance Of Organisations [A Study Of Selected Manufacturing Companies In Imo State]
+See also Implication Of Success Factors On Project Implementation Effectiveness [A Study Of Selected Construction Companies In Imo State]

 1.2 Research Problem